 Rattle publishes about 200 poems each year, and almost all of them come from unsolicited submissions.
 Your submissions keep us going, and we always appreciate them.

 Our tributes are usually half-issues but sometimes comprise an entire issue.
 Each tribute gathers poems from a specific ethnic, vocational, or social group.
-We’re currently seeking submissions from Adjunct Instructors for our Fall 2016 issue.
-The poems may be any subject or length, but must be written by poets who currently work as adjunct instructors (non-tenure-track faculty of any subject).
+We’re currently seeking submissions from Civil Servants for our Spring 2017 issue.
+The poems may be any subject or length, but must be written by poets who currently work or have worked worked as civil servants (employees of non-military governmental departments or agencies).
 Please explain how this applies to you.
-The poems shouldn’t necessarily be about teaching—we want to show off the great creative work that adjunct instructors are producing.
-If using Submittable, be sure to select the Adjunct Poets category.
-The deadline for this issue is April 15th, 2016.
+The poems shouldn’t necessarily be about this work—we want to show off the great creative work that civil servants are producing.
+If using Submittable, be sure to select the Civil Servants category.
+The deadline for this issue is October 15th, 2016.

 For more information on future tributes, keep an eye on our call for submissions page.